 Mainstream theology has “invented” false assumptions through illogical reasoning that has led to erroneous conclusions.

 The illogical reasoning goes as follows ~

 - Paul did not tell the Jews to forsake Moses

-- Therefore, Paul did tell the gentiles to forsake Moses
+- Therefore, Paul did tell the nations/gentiles to forsake Moses

 That assumption is the error.

-The actual text in the Word of God does not have the words “so he did tell the gentiles to forsake Moses” in it.
-Just assuming, or ‘reading between the lines’ is atrocious hermeneutics.
-That is called eisegesis, which is the interpretation of reading into the text ones one biased ideas.
+The actual text in the Word of God does not have the words ‘so he did tell the gentiles/nations to forsake Moses’.
+Just assuming, or ‘reading between the lines what you want it to say’ is atrocious hermeneutics.
+That is called eisegesis, which is the interpretation of reading into the text ones own biased ideas.

-The reason this an “invented” false assumption is because it was impossible for Paul to tell the pagan-gentiles to forsake something they never even had.
+The reason this is an “false” assumption is because it was impossible for Paul to tell the pagans/gentiles to forsake something they never even had.

 Words mean things.